PatOConnor/dovahpy/readme.md

 ## <u>Usage</u>
 1. Enable Python Environment included in repo
 2. Run at package-level to get access to all tools
-3. Alchemist can be ran as its own package

 ## <u>Roadmap</u>
 * [x] Skyrim Scraper